NCMoseley/Boomtown/README.md

 From inside the `client` directory:

 ```
-{ npm run dev } Will start all servers
+{ npm run dev } Will start all servers and run on localhost:3000
 ```

 ```